 Italy is hands down one of the world’s best honeymoon destinations.
 As a country, it’s thoroughly charming and boasts a ridiculous number of fairytale settings.
 Whichever itinerary you choose to follow, you’ll find so many sights and cities that are utterly gorgeous!

-This is also a destination that’s amazing if you want a luxury honeymoon – you’ll find decadent and romantic hotels that will give you that once-in-a-lifetime experience.
 It’s also a great option if you want to mix romance with adventure by travelling to several parts of the country.
 There really is no doubt that Italy is an exceptional choice for a dream honeymoon!

 How much of Italy can you see in 10 days?

-It’s possible to squeeze a lot into a 10-day Italian honeymoon, BUT that’s not what I’d recommend.
-As you can see from these honeymoon itineraries, it’s a lot better to choose a specific region, or just a few places, and enjoy them thoroughly rather than skipping quickly from place to place.
+As you can see from these honeymoon itineraries, it’s a lot better to choose a specific region, or just a few places, and enjoy them properly rather than skipping quickly from place to place.
 It also means you can take it easy on your honeymoon and minimise any stress!

 Is travelling around Italy better than staying in one place?

 That’s completely up to you!
 It depends a lot on where you’re travelling from and what you want most for your honeymoon.
 If you’re travelling long haul to reach Italy, you might want to see more of the country and maximise your trip.
-If you’ve been before, or you live somewhere that’s within easy reach, (or you want a more relaxing honeymoon), you might be happier sticking to just one city or area.

 Ideally, I’d recommend a 2 week Italy honeymoon itinerary, but it’s perfectly doable in 10 days.
 Even if you’re limited to just a week, it’s still possible to honeymoon in Italy and have an amazing time!
-If you only have 7 days in Italy, you’ll probably want to stay in just one location and opt for day trips if you want more to explore.

 Which part of Italy is best for a honeymoon?

-All of Italy has my heart and has so many incredible honeymoon settings.
-If you want lots to see and do, you’ll love the cities like Venice, Florence and Rome.
 For the quintessential Italian honeymoon experience, you can’t go wrong with the Amalfi Coast or Cinque Terre.
 There are so many idyllic and postcard-perfect places that wherever you choose it’ll be perfect!

-Is Italy expensive to visit?
+Is Italy expensive for a honeymoon?

-This really depends on your travel style.
-Apart from some of the major tourist sites, Italy can be reasonably affordable so it’s possible to honeymoon in Italy on a budget.
 If you’re travelling from the UK, flights to Italy are generally good value.
-Plus, travelling around the country by train can be a budget-friendly option.
+Plus, travelling around the country by train is budget friendly.

-However, lots of the honeymoon destinations in Italy come with a premium.
-And if you want all the bucket list experiences, it can set you back.
 As an amazing foodie destination, Italy is also the perfect place to splurge on Michelin dining experiences and things like wine tasting, which can cost a little more.

 If you want a fairytale experience, you could also spend upwards of £500-£1,000+ per night for a luxury honeymoon hotel.